Liriodendron tulipifera: Cultivars

-In the UK the species and its variegated cultivar 'Aureomarginatum' have both gained the Royal Horticultural Society's Award of Garden Merit.
+In the United Kingdom the species and its variegated cultivar 'Aureomarginatum' have both gained the Royal Horticultural Society's Award of Garden Merit.

 Liriodendron tulipifera has been introduced to many temperate parts of the world, at least as far north as Sykkylven, Norway and Arboretum Mustila, Finland.
 A few nurseries in Finland offer this species even though it is not fully hardy there and tends to be held to shrub form.

 It is occasionally cultivated in tropical highlands, as in Costa Rica and Colombia.
-In the latter nation it is a street tree at Bogota.
+In the latter nation it is a street tree at Bogotá.